A time of change is bound to bring us unwanted emotions such as anger, frustration, sadness, and fear.

 .

 The unwanted emotions we are bound to sometimes feel during this time of change are just temporary.
 We weren’t feeling them a week ago and we won’t be feeling them a week from now.
 They are not truth.
-They are signposts that show us what we care most about.
-And we can use them to build the clarity, courage, and enthusiasm to do what we can to create the world we most want.
+They are signposts that show us what matters most to us.
+And we can use them to build the clarity, courage, and enthusiasm to do what we can to create what we most want.

 All this is another step to becoming antifragile.